scougirou/fizzbuzz-api/README.md

 - done: ~~Implement stat service tests~~
 - done: ~~Implement stat service~~
 - done: ~~Dockerize build~~
-- Setup CI, run build and tests
+- done: ~~Setup CI, run build and tests~~
 - Implement e2e testing / controller testing
+- Add env configuration
-- Add code coverage report
+- done: ~~Add code coverage report~~
+- done: ~~Add benchmark capabilities~~
+- Cap stat service size to avoid memory leak
+- Refact DTO / modules to better stick a pertinent architecture
-- Add benchmark capabilities
+- Add load testing capabilities
 - Add redis as an optional stat service
 - Add selfsigned certificates
 - Add cors whitelist
+- Security: best practise pass
+- Add release workflow
+- Deploy

 ## Improvements / Nice to have
 - Split the fizzbuzz DTO, one for the controller validation, the other to be used in the service / rest of the app.